 We may receive and store information about you and your device(s) automatically when you navigate the Services, which may include:

-Please note that for the majority of user transactions on the Xterio Platform, KYC and AML checks are conducted by our KYC provider.
-You are strongly advised to review our KYC provider‘s privacy terms.
+Please note that for user transactions on the Xterio Platform, KYC and AML checks may be conducted by our KYC provider.
+You are strongly advised to review our KYC provider‘s privacy terms (if any).
 Xterio and our KYC provider use a graduated system of KYC and AML which means that the larger the transaction the more documentary verification may be required and collected; verification may be performed by Xterio or by our KYC provider.

 We also may receive information about you, your account with the Game developer or Game publisher, your Wallet, other service providers, and/or your device from third-party sources, including: